RyanMeulenkamp/i3-battery-warning/README.md

 Open your crontab.

+’’’Shell
-$ crontab -e
+crontab -e
+’’’

 Add the following line to check battery status every minute

+’’’
 */1 * * * * /PATH/TO/YOUR/SCRIPT/i3-batwarn
+’’’

 If the need to trouble shoot arises one could pipe the cron job output to a file like

+’’’
 */1 * * * * /PATH/TO/YOUR/SCRIPT/i3-batwarn > /tmp/batterywarn.log
+’’’

-If the script only works when invoked from terminal and not as a cronjob it might help to specify
+If the script only works when invoked from terminal and not as a crobjob:

-DISPLAY=:0

-in the cron tab (before calling this script).
+’’’
+*/1 * * * * DISPLAY=:0 /PATH/TO/YOUR/SCRIPT/i3-batwarn
+’’’

 screenshot
 ==========